Why the World Needs Justice University®

 Also through JU Partnerships, Justice University and CESJ will design and implement innovative economic development models of participatory worker ownership and citizen ownership at the local, state and national levels.
-These pilot models will be designed to tap into new sources of asset-backed money and insured capital credit for growing healthy businesses, without the need for taxpayer dollars or private equity investors.
+These pilot models are designed to tap into new sources of asset-backed money and insured capital credit for growing healthy businesses, without the need for taxpayer dollars or private equity investors.
 This approach would harness the existing powers of the regional Federal Reserve and local banks, in ways that will create new jobs and future capital ownership opportunities.